scotthendrickson/react-blog-tutorial/README.md

 ## Black Diamond:
 ### Match the styles to the designs
+####
+* Look at the designs that are included in this readme and match the styles

 ### Change the color or the heart icon when a blog is liked and unliked also update the count
+####

+* Update the color of the heart icon if a user likes the blog or unLikes the blog
+* Update the count if the user likes or unLikes the blog

 Good luck!